Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 University of Delaware

-University of Delaware requires prior written approval from the Office of Risk Management for all drone and unmanned aircraft system operations on campus property or airspace.
-Operators must demonstrate full compliance with FAA regulations before approval is granted.
+The University of Delaware requires prior written approval from the Office of Risk Management for all unmanned aircraft system operations on campus property.
+Operators must demonstrate complete compliance with FAA regulations before approval is granted.

 University drone policies may change.
 Contact the institution directly to confirm current requirements before flying on campus.